octopus-network/gm/README.md

 ### `gm nuke [<node> ...]`
 **Description**: Stop the node(s), delete their configuration, recreate fresh configuration and start the nodes up again.
-This will use the defined `gaiad` binary and configuration.
+This will use the defined `oysterd` binary and configuration.
 If no node is specified then it will nuke all nodes.

 Tip: Nodes that were stopped originally will NOT be started.
 Nodes that were running will be stopped and restarted after